LowerJacksonMound/LowerJacksonMound.github.io/about.md

 - **[AcronymsDefined](https://github.com/LowerJacksonMound/AcronymsDefined):**
   A Chrome extension that defines any acronym simply by highlighting it.
 Currently, the dictionary is technology-based, but users can customize the focus by adding PDFs relevant to their specific fields of interest.

+- **[MacOS-Convert-XlsxCSV--Txt-Html-Odt-Docx-Pdf](https://github.com/your-username/LowerJacksonMound.github.io/tree/main/projects/MacOS-Convert-XlsxCSV--Txt-Html-Odt-Docx-Pdf):**This Python script provides an interactive utility for converting various file formats, such as documents and data files, using Pandoc and specialized libraries.
+The supported formats include `.txt`, `.pdf`, `.docx`, `.odt`, `.html`, `.csv`, and `.xlsx`.